Wisconsin Department of Veterans Affairs

-The Wisconsin Department of Veterans Affairs is a governmental agency of the U.S. state of Wisconsin that is responsible for veterans programs.
+The Wisconsin Department of Veterans Affairs (WDVA) is a governmental agency of the U.S. state of Wisconsin that is responsible for veterans programs.
 The department is overseen by a secretary who is appointed by the governor after consulting with at least six Wisconsin veterans organizations.
 The secretary is advised by a nine-member citizen advisory Board of Veterans Affairs.
 The current Secretary is James Bond.

 History

 In 1919, the state of Wisconsin issued a wartime bonus to service members who served in World War I. After World War II, the state legislature decided that instead of issuing a wartime bonus, they would create programs to provide a better benefit to the veterans.
 The Department of Veterans Affairs was created in 1945 to oversee these programs, which included: